boxboat/grypeadmissioncontroller/README.md

 Why not use helm?
 Because the user is required to generate unique certificates for themselves and we cannot execute the openssl commands from helm.

-Set `GRYPE_VERSION` in your env to specify which version of the container to deploy, or it will default to `latest`.
+Set `GRYPE_VERSION` in your env to specify which version of the admission container to deploy, or it will default to `latest`.
+That is not the version of grype, that refers to a version here.

 Set `IMAGEPULLSECRET` in your env to the name of the imagePullSecret you want to use.
 Leave this blank if not needed.
 Note that we will not generate this for you - you are responsible for your own authentication to your registry.